Nested Hilbert schemes on surfaces: Virtual fundamental class: Introduction

-To be able to define invariants for the nested Hilbert schemes (see Definitions \ref{invs}, \ref{genpoin}), we construct a virtual fundamental class $[\S{\n}_\betab]^{\vir}$ and then we integrate against it.
-More precisely, we construct a natural perfect obstruction theory over $\S{\n}_\betab$.
-This is done by studying the deformation/obstruction theory of the maps of coherent sheaves given by the natural inclusions \eqref{incl} following Illusie.
-As we will see, this in particular provides a uniform way of studying all known obstruction theories of the Hilbert schemes of points and curves, as well as the stable pair moduli spaces on $S$.
-The first main result of the paper is (Propositions \ref{abs-r}, \ref{abs} and Corollary \ref{virclass}): \begin{theorem} Let $S$ be a nonsingular projective surface over $\C$ and $\omega_S$ be its canonical bundle.The nested Hilbert scheme $\S{\n}_\betab$ with $r\ge 2$ carries a natural virtual fundamental class \end{theorem}
+To define invariants of $S$ arising from $\S{\n}_\betab$ (see Section \ref{invs}), we construct a virtual fundamental class $[\S{\n}_\betab]^{\vir}$.
+More precisely, we construct a natural (non-reduced) perfect obstruction theory over $\S{\n}_\betab$.
+This is done by studying the deformation/obstruction theory of the maps of coherent sheaves given by the natural inclusions \eqref{incl} following Illusie \cite{Ill} and Joyce-Song \cite{JS12} \footnote{Another approach would be to study the deformation/obstruction theory of quotients $I_{Z_{i+1}}/I_{Z_i}(-C_i)$ following the work of Gillam \cite{G11}, which in turn also uses a great deal of \cite{Ill}.
+We give a brief sketch of this approach in Subsection \ref{gillam}.}.
+As we will see, this in particular provides a uniform way of studying all known perfect obstruction theories on the Hilbert schemes of points and curves, as well as the stable pair moduli spaces on $S$.
+The main result of the paper is (Propositions \ref{abs-r}, \ref{abs} and Corollary \ref{virclass}): \begin{theorem} Let $S$ be a nonsingular projective surface over $\C$ and $\omega_S$ be its canonical bundle.The nested Hilbert scheme $\S{\n}_\betab$ with $r\ge 2$ carries a natural perfect obstruction theory with the virtual fundamental class \end{theorem}